 Payments from Google Ireland for AdSense revenue worked fine.

 When I tried to link my Payoneer account to Tide I received an e-mail from Payoneer saying they don’t support the account that was added.
 I escalated this within Payoneer but they didn’t bother getting back to me.
 So Payoneer is a non-starter with Tide.
-Tide suggested I try using Transferwise, which I did.
-A somewhat convoluted way of getting money out of Patreon (Patreon -> Payoneer -> Transferwise -> Tide) but once again ‘computer said no’.
-The Transferwise account was also rejected by Payoneer.
+Tide suggested I try using TransferWise, which I did.
+A somewhat convoluted way of getting money out of Patreon (Patreon to Payoneer, Payoneer to TransferWise, TransferWise to Tide) but once again ‘computer said no’.
+The TransferWise account was also rejected by Payoneer (so not Tide’s fault!).
 Payoneer would appear to only work with traditional bank accounts so that’s annoying.
 You can of course pay out from Patreon and Teespring via PayPal but Payoneer would seem to be more fee-efficient.
+It’s also worth noting that this may now work with Tide’s ClearBank accounts.
+Please let me know!

 Teespring pay out via Payoneer or PayPal.
 So Payoneer isn’t an option but PayPal should be fine.